Postage stamp design error: Some notable design errors

-The largest run of an error on a postage stamp is the 2011 United States 'Statue of Liberty Forever stamp'.
-The stamp shows the replica of the Statue of Liberty in Las Vegas rather than the original in New York.
-The stamp was released in December 2010 and the error was not noticed until March 2011 when it was identified by Sunipix, a stock photo agency in Texas.
-Ten and a half billion of the error stamps were produced.
+The largest known run of a postage stamp error was the 2011 "Statue of Liberty Forever stamp" by the United States Postal Service.
+As many as 10.5 billion incorrect stamps were produced between the design's release in December 2010 and the error identification in March 2011, when the Texas stock photo company Sunipix noted that the design featured the Las Vegas replica of the Statue of Liberty rather than the original Statue of Liberty.

 Postage stamp design error types

 Design errors are different from any other types of errors including typographical errors, incorrect watermarks, overprints, paper types, perforation, and gums.
 There are the following types of design errors: